Engee documentation

 No description has been provided for this image

-Another frequent task in image processing is to find boundaries of objects.
-For this purpose let's use the Kernel.sobel function, which allows to translate images into the frequency domain.
-Below we present a custom function of boundary detection.
+Another common task in image processing is to find the boundaries of objects.
+To do this, use the Kernel.sobel function, which allows you to translate images into the frequency domain.
+The following is a custom border detection feature.

 In [ ]: